Russians advance on Ukraine's ports, meet resistance in city | Law-Order

 Cutting Ukraine's access to its sea ports would deal a major blow to the country's economy.
 It also could allow Moscow to build a land corridor to Crimea, which Moscow annexed in 2014 and until now was connected to Russia by a 19-kilometer (12-mile) bridge, the longest bridge in Europe which opened in 2018.

-The number of casualties so far from Europe's largest land conflict conflict since World War II remain unclear amid the fog of combat.
+Flames billowed from an oil depot near an airbase in Vasylkiv, a city 37 kilometers (23 miles) south of Kyiv where there has been intense fighting, according to the mayor.
+Russian forces blew up a gas pipeline in Kharkiv, prompting the government to warn people to cover their windows with damp cloth or gauze as protection from smoke, the president's office said.
+Ukrainian military deputy commander Lt.-Gen. Yevhen Moisiuk sounded a defiant note in a message aimed at Russian troops.
+“Unload your weapons, raise your hands so that our servicemen and civilians can understand that you have heard us.
+This is your ticket home,” Moisiuk said in a Facebook video.
+The number of casualties so far from Europe's largest land conflict since World War II remains unclear amid the fog of combat.
 Ukraine's health minister reported Saturday that 198 people, including three children, had been killed and more than 1,000 others wounded.
 It was unclear whether those figures included both military and civilian casualties.
 Russia has not released any casualty information.
-Ukraine's UN ambassador, Sergiy Kyslytsya, tweeted Saturday that Ukraine appealed to the International Committee of the Red Cross "to facilitate repatriation of thousands of bodies of Russian soldiers."
+Ukraine's U.N. ambassador, Sergiy Kyslytsya, tweeted Saturday that Ukraine appealed to the International Committee of the Red Cross “to facilitate repatriation of thousands of bodies of Russian soldiers.”
 An accompanying chart claimed 3,500 Russian troops have been killed.

-Laetitia Courtois, ICRC's permanent observer to the UN, told The Associated Press that the situation in Ukraine was "a limitation for our teams on the ground" and "we therefore cannot confirm numbers or other details."
-The United Nations' refugee agency said late Saturday more than 200,000 Ukrainians have arrived in neighbouring countries since the invasion started Thursday.
-The UN has estimated the conflict could produce as many as 4 million refugees, depending how long it continues.
+Laetitia Courtois, ICRC's permanent observer to the U.N., told The Associated Press that the situation in Ukraine was “a limitation for our teams on the ground” and “we therefore cannot confirm numbers or other details.”
+The United Nations' refugee agency said Sunday that about 368,000 Ukrainians have arrived in neighbouring countries since the invasion started Thursday.
+The U.N. has estimated the conflict could produce as many as 4 million refugees, depending how long it continues.

 Zelenskyy denounced Russia's offensive as “state terrorism.”
 He said the attacks on Ukrainian cities should be investigated by an international war crimes tribunal and cost Russia its place as one of the five permanent members of the United Nations Security Council.